tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 					JOIN orders o ON o.account_id = a.id
 					GROUP BY 1) AS sub);
 ```
 This provides the Northeast with 2357 orders.

+We can also do this with CTEs.
 - How many **accounts** had more **total** purchases than the account **name** which has bought the most **standard_qty** paper throughout their lifetime as a customer?

 First, we want to find the account that had the most standard_qty paper.
 The query here pulls that account, as well as the total amount: